|Davis and Hispanics are the future of our state.

-According to the 2010 census, the Hispanic demographic in Texas has dominated population growth by almost 3 million during the previous decade, and it's safe to assume that numbers have only continued to expand.
-Like elsewhere in the country, Hispanics in Texas vote overwhelmingly in favor of the Democrats.
+According to the 2010 census, Hispanics in Texas have dominated population growth during the past decade.
+It has been four years since these numbers were collected, and it's safe to assume that their population size has only continued to expand.
+In fact, Hispanics are poised to become Texas' largest ethnic group by 2020.
+And, like elsewhere in the country, Hispanics in Texas vote overwhelmingly in favor of the Democrats.

-Internal Democratic voter data show that in South Texas alone, the state's region with highest percentage of Hispanics, there are about 360,000 Latinos who are registered to vote but have not voted or voted in only one of the past three general elections.
-The Texas Democratic Party predicted that the vast majority -- somewhere near 330,000 -- would have cast their votes for Democratic candidates in 2012, had they been convinced to show up at the polls.
+Internal Democratic voter data shows that in South Texas alone, the state's region with the highest Hispanic percentage, there exists approximately 360,000 Latinos who are registered to vote but have not done so these past elections.
+Some have voted in only one of the past three general elections.
+Texas Democrats believe over 300,000 of these voters would have cast a vote for Democrats had they been convinced to show up at the polls.

 Battleground Texas and other progressive organizations are working the grounds.

 Battleground Texas has been actively successful at registering voters since the team first began earlier this year.
 Since Battleground Texas launched eight months ago, the response has been tremendous and volunteers from all across the state have been working hard to turn Texas blue.

 Battleground Texas has already deputized more than 3,000 voter registration volunteers, hosted a 14-city listening tour that was met with standing-room-only crowds in nearly every part of the state, and built a digital Facebook following that outpaced the Republican Party of Texas in just 78 days.

 The team also initiated a fellowship program for Latino community leaders in order to ensure that the next generation of Latino leaders have the skills and knowledge they need to succeed and play prominent leadership roles in the future of the Democratic Party.
 The organization's ties with the Latino community has continued to grow over the past year.